-The Trump administration has implemented dozens of immigration regulations over the last four years, but with less than two months left in office, the president is showing little sign of slowing down.
-His restrictive immigration policies have been a hallmark of his presidency, and he is continuing the trend despite his lame-duck status.
+The Trump administration has implemented dozens of immigration regulations over the last four years, and even after losing his re-election bid, President Trump showed little sign of slowing down.
+His restrictive immigration policies have been a hallmark of his presidency, and he attempted to continue the trend despite his lame-duck status.

 Donald Trump has systematically built an “invisible wall” designed to keep out two-thirds (at least 700,000) of aspiring Americans.
 The speed and breadth of these changes to the immigration landscape has far outpaced his predecessors’.
 During the two-term presidencies of Barack Obama and George W. Bush combined, U.S. Citizenship and Immigration Services (USCIS) issued some 10 final rules.
-USCIS under Donald Trump has already issued 15 final rules, with more likely to come before the end of his single term.
+USCIS under Donald Trump issued almost 20 final rules before the end of his single term.

 It is extremely unusual for an administration to propose new regulations during its final months, since there is such limited time to go through the laborious process of finalizing them before the swearing-in of a new president with new priorities.
 Between Sept.
 1, 2016 and the swearing-in of President Trump, USCIS proposed only two new regulations, neither of which touched on political hot buttons.